heamanthsop/parlant/README.md

 ## 🌟 What Developers Are Saying

-> _"Finally!
-An AI framework that actually works in production.
-Parlant solved our consistency issues overnight."_ > **— Sarah Chen, Lead AI Engineer @ FinTech Startup**
+> _"By far the most elegant conversational AI framework that I've come across!
+Developing with Parlant is pure joy."_ > **— Vishal Ahuja, Senior Lead, Customer-Facing Conversational AI @ JPMorgan Chase**

-> _"The difference is night and day.
-Our agents went from 60% accuracy to 95%+ with Parlant's guideline system."_ > **— Marcus Rodriguez, CTO @ HealthTech Company**

 ## 🤝 Community & Support